ulkermu/project-e/README.md

 - **Material-UI**: A popular React UI framework.
 - **Recoil**: A state management library for React.
 - **react-router-dom**: A standard library for routing in React.
+- **jest**: A delightful JavaScript Testing Framework with a focus on simplicity.

 ## Installation